OpenBeing-Robotics/Bobert/README.md

 - **Install dependencies:** `pip install -r requirements.txt`
 - **Fill** in all the blanks we have left in the code, you may need to buy GPT credits or API's.
 - **Run the bot:** `python bobert_brain.py`
-- **Note!** you must run this on a raspberry pi 4!
+- **Note!** you must run this on a Raspberry Pi 4!
 We will not count it as a bug if it fails on other devices.

 ---